pbsc/react-native-ui-components/CONTRIBUTING.md

 We use [semantic-release](https://github.com/semantic-release/semantic-release) to make it easier to release new versions. [semantic-release](https://github.com/semantic-release/semantic-release) handles common tasks like bumping version based on semver, creating tags and releases etc. This is why when writting commit messages, it is a must to follow the commit message convention described above.

-To publish new versions, run the following:
+To publish a new package version, run the following:

 ```sh
 yarn release